 Full-time Nature School: Forest Learners Q&A Recap

-Recap from the Virtual Open House held on Wednesday, May 27th, 2020, with additional questions added from the Summer Open House held on Tuesday, August 11th, 2020.
+Recap from the Spring Open House held on Wednesday, May 27th, 2020, with additional questions added from the Summer Open House held on Tuesday, August 11th, 2020.

-Soaring Eagle’s full-time nature school program for 7 to 9 year olds is going into its second year in 2020-21, starting out of parent interest the previous year.
-Soaring Eagle Nature School’s Founder, Jenna Rudolph, and team held a virtual open house for interested families so they could find out more about the program and get answers from Jenna and parents of kids currently enrolled in the program.
+Soaring Eagle’s full-time nature school program for 7 to 9-year-olds is going into its second year in 2020-21, starting from parent interest the previous year.
+Soaring Eagle Nature School’s Founder, Jenna Rudolph, and team held a virtual open house for interested families to find out more about the program and get answers from Jenna and parents of kids currently enrolled in the program.

-As one of the two current instructors, Jenna mentions how they combined woodworking, storytelling, math and imaginative play when they made dice.
-“The kids used hand-drills to drill the holes into the blocks to match a dice, made black paint by combining charcoal and glue which they put on the surface, then sanded, put on a natural finish with beeswax, and once they were done, played math games with addition and subtraction and magical creatures.
-We used them in the forest creating a whole story, as if we were playing a board game in real time.”
-There is freedom to create extensions, adapt lessons based on what is most exciting at the time to the kids, and encourage kid’s creativity.
+As one of the two current instructors, Jenna mentions how they combined woodworking, storytelling, math, and imaginative play when they made dice.
+“The kids used hand-drills to drill holes into blocks to match a dice, made black paint by combining charcoal and glue which they put on the surface, then sanded, and put on a natural finish with beeswax.
+Then, they used the dice to play math games with addition and subtraction and magical creatures.
+We created a whole story in the forest as if we were playing a board game in real-time.”
+There is a freedom to create extensions, adapt lessons based on what is most exciting to the kids, and encourage kids’ creativity.

-Jenna shares that there will be an additional fourth day that is optional for 2020-21.
-The day will be done in conjunction with Island Discovery Learning Centre (IDLC), a homeschooling organization with teachers, principat, and onsite learning.
-The homeschooling route is taken by most parents enrolled in the program due to it being difficult to find a school that would allow a child to only attend two days per week.
+Jenna shares that there will be an additional fourth day that is optional and done in conjunction with Island Discovery Learning Centre (IDLC), a homeschooling organization with teachers, a principal, and onsite learning.
+Most parents take the homeschooling route because it is difficult to find a school that would allow a child to attend just two days per week.
 When parents opt to homeschool, they can do the “unschooling” route with no ministry check-ins, funding, or curriculum, or Distributed Learning with funding, resources, teacher support, and required reporting.
-The fourth day with IDLC will be a mix of field trips, academics, and forest days and will be essentially free for those enrolled with their organization.
-(There may be additional costs for space rental or field trips etc.)
+The fourth day with IDLC will be a mix of field trips, academics, and forest days and will be free for those enrolled with the organization.
+(There may be additional costs for space rental or field trips.)

 Question & Answer

-Q If the children will be leading their education and they don’t want to write, how do we strengthen the areas they need to work on?
-How do you manage it when they will always choose to do the other option?
+Q If the children will be leading their education and don’t want to write, how do we strengthen the areas they need to practice?
+How do you manage it when they always choose to do the other option?

-A We always provide options since we do not want to force them, but all options will be in line with what we are trying to work on.
-Being in small groups with the setting and environment we have, we see kids have a natural interest to try out what their peers are doing.
-We also come up with creative ways of doing things that we can share with parents to support their child, including using tracing paper to trace shapes that may seamlessly flow into wanting to trace letters and learning to put words together.
+A We always provide options since we do not want to force them, but all options will align with what we are trying to work on.
+Being in small groups and the setting and environment we have, we see kids have a natural interest in trying out what their peers are doing.
+We also have creative options to share with parents to support their child, including using tracing paper to trace shapes that may seamlessly flow into wanting to trace letters and learning to put words together.
 There’s an extent to freedom, we may say, ‘These are your options.
 You can look at a book quietly, we can read a book together, work on letters together, or some kids may want to write out sentences.’
-We see where a child is at and can use the one-on-one time that is available due to our small adult to child ratio to support them.
+We see where a child is and can use the one-on-one time available due to our small adult-to-child ratio to support them.
 There is also lots of support within the homeschool network with tutors and a teacher.
 Plus, you have the whole day on Friday to work on whatever you choose.

 A parent adds by email: I was very worried that without 5 days and a structured curriculum that my son would fall further behind his peers.
 My son started the year not knowing any of the letters of the alphabet, but he is now reading at a grade 1 level and writing sentences and stories comfortably.
 We got good advice from our Distributed Learning teacher when we were running into challenges.
 She suggested an Inventive writing book.
 This is like a diary the kids write in that has a few rules…no parents are allowed to tell you how to spell anything.
 You get to write about whatever you want.
-He has taken to it really well and has like 20 pages of writing now!
-On top of that he’s flown through all his math completing both gr 1 and gr 2 curriculum.
+He has taken to it and has about 20 pages of writing now!
+On top of that, he’s flown through all his math completing both grade 1 and grade 2 curriculum.

 Q What COVID related measures will be in place for student safety, especially for the indoor classroom time?
 What about rainy days when children might be huddled under a tarp.